mateim4/Archer/.github/instructions/LCMDesigner_Code_Instructions_Generic.instructions.md

 - NEVER hardcode colors, spacing, or typography (use design tokens)
 - NEVER break the established design system
 - NEVER use or generate mock data unless explicitly asked to do so.
 In any other scenario it is strictly prohibited
+- NEVER rely on local style overrides unless every shared token and component prop has been exhausted (no overrides unless last resort)

 ### Git Workflow
 ```bash